Introduct/digi-doc-test-service/README.md

 ### Features

-* Use your ID-card with integrated DigiDoc key to sign files;
+* Use your ID-card with integrated DigiDoc key to sign files

-* [Id software](https://installer.id.ee/) has to be installed on your local machine to use **DigiDoc Test Service**;
+* [Id software](https://installer.id.ee/) has to be installed on your local machine to use **DigiDoc Test Service**

-* DigiDoc4j used for digitally signing files and signature verification;
+* DigiDoc4j used for digitally signing files and signature verification

-* Created container will be available to download during 48 hours;
+* Created container will be available to download during 48 hours

-* There is restriction for file upload - maximum number of files is 20 and maximum size of one file is 10 Mb
+* There is restriction for file upload - maximum number of files is 20 and maximum size of one file is 10 Mb, these values can be configurated in [application.yml](/src/main/resources/application.yml)

-* Link generated with [Bitly](https://bitly.com/) service;
+* Link generated with [Bitlink](https://bitly.com/) service

 ### Dependencies